 When most people think of the word celebration, they think of birthday parties, weddings, anniversaries, graduations, won sporting events – all of the happy occasions.

 These celebrations are easy.
 They’re all smiles, fun, and enjoyable circumstances.
 No effort needed at all.

 But what about when life gets hard?
 Really, really hard?

 Celebrating every day during grief is much more challenging – but I have found it is equally needed.

-The past 10 years, I have been through intense grief…30 major grief experiences – including my son’s tumors and surgeries, ten family members being diagnosed with cancer, 13 family members dying, and experiencing six close friend’s deaths, my son being greatly wounded by his church and choosing atheism as a result, my husband experiencing a midlife crisis, a family suicide, among other grief events.
-I’ve also been diagnosed with several autoimmune illnesses throughout this time.
+The past 10 years, I have been through intense grief…over 30 major grief experiences – including my son’s tumors and surgeries, several family members being diagnosed with cancer, 13 family members dying, and experiencing six close friend’s deaths, my son being greatly wounded by his church and choosing atheism as a result, a family suicide, among other grief events.
+I’ve also been diagnosed with several autoimmune illnesses throughout this time due to the stress.